 We have flour, butter, eggs, whole milk... but no, we are not baking cakes, cupcakes or cookies, rather cake-cousins and beauties of the bread world - simple but classic brioche buns.
 This elegant, yeasted dough is enriched with butter, eggs and whole milk, yielding a bread roll that is ever so slightly sweet and has a soft and tender crumb.

-The prospect of baking your own bread at home can be intimidating, but this recipe is great for both for bread novices and experienced bakers alike, as we incorporated a Tangzhong roux into the dough and you are guaranteed to end up with a glossy bun that's so pillowy soft, light and airy that it will take your bread making game to a whole new level!
+The prospect of baking your own bread at home can be intimidating, but this recipe is great for both bread novices and experienced bakers alike.
+By incorporating a Tangzhong roux into the dough, you are guaranteed to end up with a glossy bun that's so pillowy soft, light and airy that it will take your bread making game to a whole new level!

 This technique involves creating a roux of flour and liquid, that is added to the bread dough and yields a bread that is softer, lighter and has a longer shelf life.